David A. Westbrook: Corporations and finance

 In 2010, Westbrook published his book, Out of Crisis: Rethinking Our Financial Markets, which was reviewed as "a fascinating new book" which "is a compelling and entertaining diatribe against some of the sacred cows of finance."
 Mae Kuykendall reviewed that "Westbrook draws on his wide knowledge of law, finance, literary theory, cultural anthropology, and political history to guide us through our recent disaster."

 Westbrook's work on corporations and finance also includes his book, Between Citizen and State: An Introduction to the Corporation.

-Possibilities for intellectual life

-Westbrook also considers what it means to be an intellectual under contemporary circumstances.
-His book, Navigators of the Contemporary: Why Ethnography Matters (2009), considers the refunctioning of ethnography to address modern life, and was written out of conversation with the anthropologists George Marcus and Douglas Holmes.
-Werner Kraus wrote: "The transition from admiration of the ethnographic method per se to an exploration of multisited fieldwork and the paraethnographic is fluent and often enough brilliant."
-According to Tobias Rees, "the book is the result of the anthropologists' effort to engage the paraethnographer in a discussion about anthropology and its current dilemma."

-In "Critical Issues for Qualitative Research", Westbrook discussed changes in the institutional meaning of the University, and consequences for the humanities and the social sciences.

 International law

 Westbrook has also conducted research on international law, focusing especially on security, environment, and Islam.
 He focused on sustainable development and discussed the visions of history and the pragmatism of environmentalists.
 He presented his ideas regarding sustainability and stressed upon sustainable development as a pragmatic concept.

 In 2011, Westbrook published Deploying Ourselves: Islamist Violence, Globalization, and the Responsible Projection of U.S. Force.